Marathon Des Sables Packing List

 - GoPro.
 Hero Session is best for battery life.

 - Sports watch.
 I just got a new watch actually.
-I previously used the FitBit Blaze which I thought was good, but awful battery life.
+Previously I had used the FitBit Blaze which I thought was good, but awful battery life.
 I then upgraded massively and got the Suunto 9 Baro and it’s spectacular.
 Battery life up to a WEEK!
 I only charged it briefly once during the whole MDS, when everyone else was complaining about their Garmins and Fitbits.
-Also, Suunto is great for all long distance stuff (ultras, marathons, etc) I love it.
+Also, Suunto is great for all long-distance stuff (ultras, marathons, etc) I love it.

-This is where the elites and the rest differ.
+This is where the elites and the rest differ with their Marathon Des Sables Packing List.
 The elites will have no mattress and a tiny sleeping bag.
 Normal people, like me, have a slightly better sleeping bag and some form of mattress, and maybe even a pillow.
-Personally I’d recommend everyone does the same.
+Personally, I’d recommend everyone does the same.

 - Sleeping bag.
 The most expensive piece of my gear and it was great.
 Sea to Summit.
 Can’t recommend it highly enough, packs tiny and keeps you warm.